-We live in a changing world driven by emerging technologies that are accelerating the digitalisation of our daily lives, both personally and professionally.
+We live in a changing world driven by emerging technologies that are accelerating the digitalisation of our personal and professional lives.

 Changes in technology are revolutionising educational models around the world.
 Technological advances and digitalisation have made it so any person, anywhere, can continue with their education without having to resort exclusively to face-to-face programmes, and nor give up a rewarding educational experience by doing so.